 5.8 The CIPFA Prudential Code requires local authorities to develop their own liability benchmark to manage treasury management risk.
-The liability benchmark represents the minimum amount of loans required to maintain cash balances at nil i.e., when all usable reserves and working capital surpluses are used to offset the amount of loans borrowed.
+The liability benchmark represents the minimum amount of loans required to maintain cash balances at nil i.e., when all usable reserves and working capital surpluses are used to offset the mount of loans borrowed.

-- 5.9 The chart shows that the Authority's Loans CFR (blue line) has been financed through a combination of external borrowing (yellow line) and internal borrowing (the difference between the yellow line and the blue line). - 5.10 The chart indicates that Authority will have reducing funds available to invest up until 2023/24.
+- 5.9 The chart shows that the Authority's Loans CFR (blue line) has been financed through a combination of external borrowing (yellow line) and internal borrowing (the difference between the yellow line and the blue line). - 5.10 The chart indicates that Authority will have reducing funds available to invest in 2023/24.
 This is because the Authority's Loans CFR, and hence its liability benchmark, has been steadily increasing whilst its level of external loans has been steadily decreasing with loans being repaid upon maturity.

-6. Borrowing Strategy 2022/23
+6. Borrowing Strategy 2023/24

-6.1 The Authority will hold £17.05m in external loans in 2022/23, as part of its strategy for funding previous years capital programmes.
-The Authority will need to ensure total amounts borrowed do not exceed the authorised limit of £32.2 million (when excluding other liabilities such as PFI), as disclosed in Appendix 2.
+6.1 In 2023/24, the Authority will hold £16.8m in external loans as part of its strategy for funding previous years capital programmes.
+The Authority will need to ensure total amounts borrowed do not exceed the authorised limit of £30.4 million (when excluding other liabilities such as PFI), as disclosed in Appendix 2.